ddjerqq/quickform/README.md

 | `[DataType]`    | Specifies the DataType of the field.
 See supported DataTypes below.                                 | Adds the appropriate value as the type attribute of the input field                                                                  |
 | `[Range]`       | Specifies the range of values for a numeric field.                                                  | Adds the appropriate value as the min and max attributes of the input field, and transforms this input into a bootstrap Slider Range |

-### Supported DataType and their appropriate html are:
+### Supported DataTypes and their appropriate html type attributes:

 * `DataType.Date` => `"date"`
 * `DataType.Time` => `"time"`